peetw/foundation_postgres/database_security.md

 ## Storage level encryption

-OS provide different tools for storage level encryption: full disk or filesystem level encryption.
+OS provide different tools for storage level encryption: full disk (e.g. LUKS) or filesystem level encryption (e.g. eCryptfs).

 ## Database level encryption

 ``pgcrypto`` provides a mechanism for encrypting selected columns.
 It supports one-way and two-way encryption.
-Install using the CREATE EXTENSION command.
+Install using the ``CREATE EXTENSION pgcrypto`` command.

 Crypto functions:

 * digest - generated a binary hash
 * hmac - calculates a hashed MAC for data with key
 * crypt - hashing a password
-* gen_salt - prepare algo parameters for crypt
+* gen_salt - prepare algorithm parameters for crypt
+* pgp_sym_encrypt - encrypt data using symmetric PGP key
+* pgp_pub_encrypt - encrypt data using public PGP key
 * encrypt, decrypt - enc/decr data using the cipher method

 # General security recommendations

+## Database server

-* Always keep server patched (OS and software).
+* Always keep server patched (OS and software)
-* Firewall the postmaster port appropriately.
+* Firewall the postmaster port appropriately
-* Isolate the db port from other network traffic.
+* Isolate the db port from other network traffic
-* Don't rely solely on your frontend application to prevent unauthorised access to your db.
+* Don't rely solely on your frontend application to prevent unauthorized access to your db

+## Database users

-* Provide each user with their own login (no shared credentials).
+* Provide each user with their own login (no shared credentials)
-* Allow the minimum access only.
+* Allow the minimum access only
-* Use roles and classes of privileges.
+* Use roles and classes of privileges
-* Use views and view security barriers.
+* Use views and view security barriers
-* Use row-level security.
+* Use row-level security

+## Database superuser

-* Only allow the db superuser to log in from the server locally.
+* Only allow the db superuser to log in from the server locally
-* Reserve usage of the superuser account for tasks & roles where it is absolutely required.
+* Reserve usage of the superuser account for tasks & roles where it is absolutely required
-* Make as few objects owned by the superuser as necessary.
+* Make as few objects owned by the superuser as necessary
-* Restrict access to config files to administrators.
+* Restrict access to config files to administrators
-* Disallow host system login by db superuser roles (postgres or enterprisedb).
+* Disallow host system login by db superuser roles (postgres or enterprisedb)
 * Disallow root login to the db server.
-Use personal login and then 'sudo' to create an audit trail.
+Use personal login and then 'sudo' to create an audit trail
-* Use a separate db login to own each database.
+* Use a separate db login to own each database

+## Database backups

 * Keep backups and have a tested recovery plan.
 Backup location should also be protected.
-* Have scripts perform backups and immediately test them and alert a DBA on any failures.
+* Have scripts perform backups and immediately test them and alert a DBA on any failures
-* Keep backups physically separate from the db server.
+* Keep backups physically separate from the db server

-* AAA verification: authenticate, authorise, audit.
+## AAA

+* Authenticate - verify the user is who they claim to be
+* Authorize - verify the user is allowed access
+* Audit - record which user did what and when